chandanhpcic/docs/source/manual/hardware.rst

 Throughput
 ----------

-The main hardware-factors of the OPNsense setup involved are CPU, RAM, mass storage (disc), the number and quality of network interfaces.
+The main hardware-factors of the Reticen8 setup involved are CPU, RAM, mass storage (disc), the number and quality of network interfaces.

 +-------------------+-----------------------+-------------+------------------------+